About Financial Education

 This school year, all Arizonan high school students will be taught financial literacy during their economics class as a requirement before they graduate.
 This change is due to legislation Treasurer Kimberly Yee advanced during her first weeks in office as the Arizona State Treasurer.
 Senate Bill 1184 passed through both the Arizona Senate and the Arizona House of Representatives with wide, bipartisan support and was signed by Governor Doug Ducey on April 11.

-Follow us on Twitter and Facebook for #AZFinancialFriday tips about how you can well manage your money.
+Follow us on Twitter and Facebook for #AZFinancialFriday tips about how you can manage your money well.

 © Copyright 2019 Ray Solomon.
 Reproduction in part or whole without written permission from the publisher is prohibited.
 The images on this website are copyrighted.
 Copying and downloading images from this site is strictly prohibited.
 All rights reserved.